 • Make sure the required ports are open in your firewall

-• Check the k3s and Rio issue trackers to see if you’ve encountered a bug (at the time of writing, there is a bug in Rio that may prevent it from properly installing)
+• Check the k3s and Rio issue trackers to see if you’ve encountered a bug (at the time of writing, there is a bug in Rio that may prevent it from adequately installing)

-If you plan on use this cluster for anything serious, you should continue by configuring firewalls and taking other measures to make sure your cluster is secure.
+If you plan on using this cluster for anything serious, you should continue configuring firewalls and taking other measures to ensure your cluster is secure.

 To learn more about Kubernetes, check out the Kubernetes documentation, the k3s documentation, and maybe read a few books:

-Audible has a number of books on Kubernetes.
-If you sign up using this link you’ll get 30 days for free!
+Audible has many books on Kubernetes.
+If you sign up using this link , you’ll get 30 days for free!